Mastering Metal: How to Drill Through Steel Like a Pro

 Creating a Dimple

-- Center Punch: Use a center punch to create a small dimple at the drilling mark.
-This acts as a guide for the drill bit and prevents it from wandering when you start drilling.
+• Center Punch: Use a center punch to make a small dimple at your drilling mark.
+This will guide the drill bit and stop it from wandering when you start drilling.

-- Precision: Ensure the dimple is exactly where you want your hole to be, as this will dictate the drill’s trajectory.
+• Precision: Make sure the dimple is exactly where you want to drill, as this will affect the drill’s path.

 Cleaning the Metal Surface